mjhea0/blog/content/emacs-for-python.md

 ;; init.el ends here
 ```

-This config file includes the basics needed to install packages automatically and set a few options.
-The first section installs two packages (better-defaults and material-theme). better-defaults is just a collection of minor changes to the defaults in emacs and I always use it as a base. material-theme is the package that provides the material theme I mentioned.
-The second section (BASIC CUSTOMIZATION) does three things:
+The first section of the configuration snippet `;; INSTALL PACKAGES` installs two packages called *better-defaults* and *material-theme*.
+The *better-defaults* package is a collection of minor changes to the emacs defaults that makes a great base to begin customizing from.
+The *material-theme* package provides a customized set of styles.
+The second section `;; BASIC CUSTOMIZATION` does three things:

 1. Disables the startup message (this is the screen with all the tutorial information).
 You may want to leave this out until you are more comfortable with emacs.
 2. Loads the material theme.